How to upload a podcast to Apple Podcasts in 2023

 Wait for Apple to process your submission – it will take Apple Podcasts 5-10 minutes to process your details before you can submit it.

 Submit your podcast to Apple for review – after clicking "Submit podcast for review," it can take up to 8 days for them to review it before they include you in their directory.

 Promote your show – ask people to subscribe, listen, and review on Apple Podcasts.

 To use Apple's Podcast Connect, you'll need an Apple ID.
-Do not use your personal Apple account!

-It's far better to create a new Apple ID that you'll use primarily for podcasting.
+It's often better to create a new Apple ID that you'll use primarily for podcasting.
 This is especially important if you're creating a podcast for work.
 This is the account you'll be using to access Apple's podcast portal (Podcast Connect) and to see Apple's podcast analytics.